 Yet as business owners and marketers, we want all or nothing.
 We want to see glowing, 5-star reviews, especially on third-party sites.
 Yet those honest 3 and 4 star reviews are what gets read and what is being listened to and taken seriously.

-Before we dive into the different ways reviews can help you out, you must realize (and embrace) the importance of removing barriers to customer feedback, even if it does let through some sour grapes now and then.
+Before we dive into the different ways reviews can help you out, you must realize (and embrace) the importance of having customer service software that allows you to tag, categorize and prioritize feedback, even if it does let through some sour grapes now and then.